ForestAdmin/documentation/reference-guide/models/relationships/README.md

 {% tab title="Mongodb" %}
 #### BelongsTo

-When a document contains an ObjectID refering to another document, we create a `belongsTo` relationship to the corresponding collection.
+When a document contains an ObjectID referring to another document, we create a `belongsTo` relationship to the corresponding collection.

 #### HasMany

-When a document contains an array of ObjectIDs refering to other documents, we create a `hasMany` relationship to the corresponding collection.
+When a document contains an array of ObjectIDs referring to other documents, we create a `hasMany` relationship to the corresponding collection.

 #### HasOne